gflohr/qgoda-site/en/docs/multilanguage-configuration.md

 ## Configuring the Document Language

 Qgoda has to know which language a particular document is written in.
-This mean in practice that you have to set the `V:asset.lingua` to an appropriate value, that is a language identifier complying to [RFC4647 section 2.1](https://tools.ietf.org/html/rfc4647#section-2.1) but without any asterisk (`*`) characters.
+This means in practice that you have to set the `V:asset.lingua` to an appropriate value, that is a language identifier complying to [RFC4647 section 2.1](https://tools.ietf.org/html/rfc4647#section-2.1) but without any asterisk (`*`) characters.

 You have several options to set `V:asset.lingua`: